ahengljh/HunyuanVideo/docs/rabbit_methodology.md

 - Borrow ProfilingDiT’s attention heat-map sanity check: visualize which blocks remain on device vs. offload.
 - Report caching ratios per layer depth as ToCa does (already logged with `cache_hits`).
 - Present a latency breakdown similar to FasterCache (attention vs. MLP vs. rest).
+- Cap CUDA memory with `--max-memory-fraction` to emulate smaller GPUs when running the ablations on larger hardware.

 ---